Skip to main content

 Redi Shade No Tools Original Blackout Pleated Paper Shade Black, 36" W x 72" L, 6 Pack

-• 99% LIGHT BLOCKAGE FOR TOTAL PRIVACY AND UV PROTECTION.
+• BLOCK 99% OF LIGHT FOR ULTIMATE PRIVACY AND UV PROTECTION.

-• CORDLESS DESIGN FOR SAFETY AND A SLEEK, MODERN LOOK.
+• CORDLESS DESIGN ENSURES SAFETY AND A SLEEK, CLEAN LOOK.

 BUY & SAVE